Ekushey: Between language and culture

 Higher Education

-Higher education in Bangla language is quite impossible for medical, engineering, computer, agriculture-related degrees.
-Doing a Master’s degree in any field of study without English will leave any student with a superficial knowledge and limited understanding of his/her study subject.
+Higher education in the Bangla language is impossible for medical, engineering, computer, and agriculture-related degrees.
+Doing a Master’s degree in any field without English will leave any student with a superficial knowledge and limited understanding of his/her study subject.
 Since 1956, Bangla Academy – Bangladesh’s national language authority – has published 5,220 Bangla books and periodicals (including reprints and editions) in 76 subjects.
-Some of these books are textbook quality, but these books’ user statistics at the higher education level are difficult to find.
+Some of these books are of textbook quality, but user statistics at the higher education level are difficult to find.
 Indeed, the debate between “Bangla is not capable of being the vehicle of higher education” and “there is not enough effort to make Bangla the vehicle for higher education” is eternal.

 Website